Psychiatric NP vs. Psychiatrist: Similarities and Differences

 Another significant difference is the educational path.
 First, a psychiatrist must attend medical school, which can take up to four years to complete, then obtain a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO).
 After graduating from medical school, they must get a license and then establish residency.
 The education process takes approximately eight years between college and medical school.
 They also must go through an additional three to seven years of clinical training in a residency program.

 A PMHNP does not need to attend medical school to obtain their licensure.
 However, they must earn a Master of Science in Nursing degree, which typically takes a minimum of two years if they already hold a Bachelor of Science in Nursing.
-That means the path to practicing for a PMHNP is about six years, during which time they will also do clinical training.
+That means the path to become a PMHNP is about six years, during which time they will also do clinical training.

 What Are the Job Duties for Each Role?